 1. Frequent Repair Costs

-It is normal for a heating system to eventually need a new blower or a little love once a year to make sure everything is running smoothly, but a well-maintained heating system should work without much repairing along the way.
-A few indicators that your system may be in need of replacing are below:
+It is normal for a heating system to eventually need a part replacement or a little attention once a year to make sure everything is running properly, but a well-maintained heating unit should work without much mending along the way.
+A few indications that your system may be in need of replacing are below:

 - Calling the service technician repeatedly for the same concern;